alicehe2003/ImageEditor/README.md

 ## TODO

-- Explain the sigma and kernel for Gaussian Blur
 - Update README with demos of each filter, example use cases
-- CSS styling and design
 - Use SIMD instructions for WASM
 - Check LinkedIn job application requirements
 - Check Figma
-- Design using Figma
 - Open CV library
-- Flame diagram to see the runtime breakdowns
 - WebGL

 Links to consider